-Covington Latin School, in conjunction with the Department of Catholic Schools and FACTS Tuition Management, works diligently to maintain tuition that is both reasonable and affordable.
-Covington Latin expects all school families to honor their financial obligations.
-FACTS will keep families well informed about their tuition status via email and phone calls.
+Covington Latin School works diligently to maintain tuition that is both reasonable and affordable and expects all school families to honor their financial obligations.
+The FACTS Tuition Management System will keep families well informed about their tuition status via email and phone calls.
 A representative from FACTS, as well as the School Finance Office, will send a letter and/or an email to families who do not pay their tuition on a timely basis.